ninetofivedev/touchscreen-fix-for-matebook14-linux-mint/README.md

 sleep 1
 ```

-Save it und make it executable with:
+Save it and make it executable with:
 ```
 sudo chmod +x /usr/local/bin/ftsc1000-touch-init.sh
 ```